Sailor Moon (TV series): Sailor Moon R (1993–1994)

-Some time later, a pair of extraterrestrials named Ail and Ann descend onto Earth with the Hell Tree which feeds on human energy.
-Ail and Ann summon monsters from cards — called Cardians — to prey on humans.
+Sometime later, a pair of extraterrestrials named Ail and An descend onto Earth with the Makai Tree, which feeds on human energy.
+Ail and An summon monsters from cards—called Cardians—to prey on humans.
 In order to defend against these attacks, Luna restores the Sailor Soldiers' memories.
-Eventually, Ail and Ann are defeated, see the error of their ways, and return to space with the Makai Tree.
+Eventually, Ail and An are defeated, see the error of their ways, and return to space with the Makai Tree.
 During these events, Mamoru is able to reclaim his lost memories and begins a romantic relationship with Usagi.

 Shortly after these events, a pink-haired girl named Chibiusa falls from the sky, revealing that she traveled from the future in order to find the Silver Crystal and use it to save her parents.
-She is followed by the Black Moon Clan, a new enemy force that is trying to kill her.
+She is followed by the Black Moon Clan, an enemy from the future that is trying to kill her and alter the past to further their goals.
 Eventually, the Sailor Soldiers and Tuxedo Mask travel with Chibiusa to the future where Usagi rules Crystal Tokyo as Neo-Queen Serenity.
 They learn that Chibiusa is actually Usagi and Mamoru's future daughter, and they also meet Sailor Pluto who guards the Door of Space-Time.
-Eventually, the Sailor Soldiers battle against Wiseman, a dark force that was manipulating the Black Moon Clan with the goal of destroying Earth.
-Chibiusa is able to summon the Silver Crystal of the future and aids in the destruction of Wiseman.
+Eventually, the Sailor Soldiers battle against Death Phantom, who manipulated the Black Moon Clan with the goal of destroying Earth.
+Death Phantom manipulates Chibiusa into becoming his minion, Black Lady, but the Sailor Soldiers eventually manage to free her of his control.
+Chibiusa is able to summon the Silver Crystal of the future and aids in the destruction of Death Phantom.
 Afterwards, Chibiusa returns to her own time, now freed from the Black Moon Clan's corruption.